 The Big London Energy Switch is a collective energy switching auction that aims to help you lower your energy bills.
 The more people that register for The Big London Energy Switch, the greater the buying power and the lower the price that may be offered.

-Pre-register now for the next round of the Big London Energy Switch.
+Register here for the latest round of the Big London Energy Switch

 How much you could save?